flw-zju/DSG/README.md

 4.Download Tufts face dataset and unzip it.
 Then, put the visible face images to the folder ./tufts_dataset/vis and thermal face images to ./tufts_dataset/inf.

 5.Download CelebA dataset and unzip it.
 Then, put all images to the folder ./celebA_dataset/data.
+It's better to use MTCNN to crop face.

 ## Train
 Before training or generation, please verify the correctness of all file paths referenced within the program.